grimme-lab/qc2-teaching/doc/programming.rst

 Fields and Arrays of Data
 -------------------------

-So far we dealed with scalar data, for more complex programs we will need fields of data, like a set of cartesian coordinates or the overlap matrix.
+So far we dealt with scalar data, for more complex programs we will need fields of data, like a set of cartesian coordinates or the overlap matrix.
-Fortran provides first class multidimensional array support.
+Fortran provides first-class multidimensional array support.

 .. code-block:: fortran
    :caption: array.f90